c2FmZQ/tlsproxy/examples/sso/README.md

 ## Groups

-Groups can be used in ACLs to avoid repeating the same user lists multiple times.
+Groups can be used to simplify authorization decisions.
+They can be used ACLs, and group memberships are included in the generated ID tokens sent to the backends.

 ```yaml
 groups: